JetBrains/kotlin-web-site/docs/topics/gradle.md

 | `noJdk` | Don't automatically include the Java runtime into the classpath |  | false |
 | `useOldBackend` | Use the [old JVM backend](whatsnew15.md#stable-jvm-ir-backend) |  | false |

-#### Check for targets compatibility
+#### Check for JVM targets compatibility

-In the build script, you may have related compile tasks, for example:
+In the build module, you may have related compile tasks, for example:
 * `compileKotlin` and `compileJava`
 * `compileTestKotlin` and `compileTestJava`